OPTIMIZING THE PERFORMANCE OF YOUR SOFTWARE DEVELOPMENT TEAM

 Feedback Loops – team leaders need to provide frequent and constructive feedback, helping team members improve and make sure they stay productive.

 Eliminating and Minimising Unimportant Tasks – sometimes, team meetings can be a huge waste of time.
 Meetings cannot be avoided, so there are several ways to make them efficient:

 Giving Incentives and Motivating Developers – various studies have shown that a motivated team can do ten times more than an unmotivated team.

 Large-scale software development is a collaborative activity, which requires human resources and coordination among them.
-As the scope of projects increases day by day, it is incredibly important for organisations to focus on optimizing team performance and get the most out of the team in the smartest way possible.
-The systematic ways of measuring team performance help in identifying high-performance teams in organisations and are useful in optimising the teamwork in software organisations.
+As the scope of projects increases day by day, it is incredibly important for organizations to focus on optimizing team performance and getting the most out of the team in the smartest way possible.
+The systematic ways of measuring team performance help in identifying high-performance teams in organizations and are useful in optimizing the teamwork in software organizations.